 The reason some wells are so deep is because it took that long drilling before water was reached.
 The water will not fill the well but will fill just the bottom section of it.
 We refer to this section as head of water.

-So if the 250 ft. deep well has just 25 ft. of water head, using a sensor calibrated for 0-250 ft. would be unwise.
-You would have 10X more span than necessary.
+If a 250 ft. deep well has just 25 ft. of water head, using a sensor calibrated for 0-250 ft. would be unwise.
+There would be 10X more span than necessary.
 The accuracy of submersible pressure transducers are based on full scale.
 So a 0-250 ft. transducer would be accurate to 7.5 inches while a 0-25 ft. transducer would be accurate to ¾ of an inch.
-This is why it is so important to understand the difference between well depth and the head of water.
+This is why it’s important to understand the difference between well depth and the head of water.

 Ease of Installation

-Unlike other level measurement instruments, submersible pressure transducers do not require a lot of effort or additional equipment to install.
+Unlike other level measurement instruments, submersible pressure transducers don’t require a lot of effort or additional equipment to install.
 As mentioned above, submersible pressure transducers simply “rest” at the bottom of a tank or well.
 No special equipment or set up required!

-Keep in mind though that if the well is extremely deep (over 300 ft.) and you plan to hang the sensor it would be wise to use high tensile strength wire to give the sensor and cable extra support.
+Keep in mind though that if the well is extremely deep (over 300 ft.) and you plan to hang the sensor, use high tensile strength wire to give the sensor and cable extra support.

 Low Power Consumption